 Lisa Mackee (Carvey)

-People can forget to think of their outdoor area exactly the same as their indoor spaces!
-You can have beautiful outdoor furniture, lighting, heating, greenery, art plus you have the advantage of creating a beautiful view with your landscaping.
+People often forget to think of their outdoor area in the same way as their indoor spaces!
+You can have beautiful outdoor furniture, lighting, heating, greenery, art plus a beautiful view with landscaping.
 Just make sure you weather-proof everything.

 Lisa Mackee (Carvey)